jdgwartney/meter-plugin-c/docs/development/index.md

 - Code Layout
 - Tooling

-Each of the above topics will be convered in kind in sections below.
+Each of the above topics will be covered in kind in sections below.

 Code Design
 -----------